-Under Submitter Information, place the information for the Sponsored Research Office/Sponsored Program Offered (SRO/SPO) individual who submitted the LOI
+Under Submitter Information, place the information for the Authorized Organizational Representative (AOR) who submitted the LOI.

-Under Senior Project Personnel, list up to 4 official Co-Pls first.
+Under Senior Project Personnel, list up to 4 official Co-PIs first.
 Note that the maximum number of individuals appearing on the NSF Cover Page is 5, which includes the PI; note that the PI has already been listed as the point of contact.